patterns-app/patterns-devkit/README.md

   incremental updates become simple stateless operators.

-- **Reusable components** — Because they are self-contained with documented inputs and outputs, snaps can be easily plugged together, shared and reused across projects, open-sourced, and catalogued in the snapflow repository (coming soon).
+- **Reusable components** — Because they are self-contained with documented inputs and outputs, functions can be easily plugged together, shared and reused across projects, open-sourced, and catalogued in the snapflow repository (coming soon).
   Some example snapflow modules and components: